MegEngine/MegEngine/scripts/cmake-build/BUILD_README.md

 ./third_party/install-mkl.sh
 ```

-Windows shell env(eg, CMD, Powershell etc), infact if you can use git command on Windows, which means you always install bash.exe at the same dir of git.exe, find it, then you can prepare third-party code by
+Windows shell env(bash from windows-git), infact if you can use git command on Windows, which means you always install bash.exe at the same dir of git.exe, find it, then you can prepare third-party code by

 * command:
 ```